-In 2008, when Mary Meeker predicted mobile would overtake the traditional web by 2014, few anticipated that would mean use would grow from 400 million users to 1.6 billion in 2015.
-In Mary’s latest edition of the KPCB Internet trends publication, she continues to point to mobile’s overthrow of desktop usage in the U.S., with 51% of daily media usage taking place on mobile devices (compared to only 42% on desktops).
+In 2008, when Mary Meeker predicted mobile would overtake the traditional web by 2014, few anticipated that would mean use would grow from 400 million users to 1.6 billion in 2015 — or that ecommerce would explode.
+In Mary’s 2016 edition of the KPCB Internet trends publication, she pointed to mobile’s overthrow of desktop usage in the U.S., with 51% of daily media usage taking place on mobile devices (compared to only 42% on desktops).

 Despite mobile’s massive growth, consumers have been slow to adopt the mobile device as a significant purchasing channel, even though they’re actively browsing on it throughout their purchasing journey.
 Times are changing though.
 Consumer preferences are quickly shifting as they’re now more often buying via mobile.
 Our data shows that the share of mobile transactions grew 15% in Q3 2015, while e-commerce in the U.S. has seen a modest overall growth rate of 4% per quarter.
 PayPal research agrees, forecasting that from 2013-2016, the multi-country average compound annual growth rate for mobile commerce is 42% vs. 13% for all ecommerce (including mobile commerce).

 As brands enter 2016 eager to capitalize on today’s tech-savvy, Internet-friendly mobile shoppers, which retailers are going to be the next generation of ecommerce winners?
 Below are a few secrets to success for building the next e-tailer empire.